oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 In some scenarios this behavior could be desirable, but if it is not, Issuers need to support and Verifiers need to enforce Key Binding.

-## Integrity of Presentation
+## Malleability of SD-JWTs and Fnords

+An SD-JWT is malleable, in the sense that it can be modified by adding or removing Disclosures and still be valid.
+The signature over the Issuer-signed JWT assures the authenticity only of the hashes of the selectively-disclosable claims, not any specific set of Disclosures.

-In a Presentation, the Issuer-signed JWT is integrity-protected by the Issuer's signature, and the Disclosures are integrity-protected by the digests included in the Issuer-signed JWT.
-If used, the KB-JWT, besides proving Key Binding, protects the integrity of the set of Disclosures the Holder disclosed.
+A Fnord is not malleable.
+The signature in the Key Binding JWT covers a specific SD-JWT, with a specific Issuer-signed JWT and a specific set of Disclosures.
+Thus, the signature on the Key Binding JWT, in addition to proving Key Binding, also assures the authenticity and integrity of the set of Disclosures the Holder disclosed.
+The set of Disclosures in a Fnord is the set that the Holder intended to send; no intermediate party has added, removed, or modified the list of Disclosures.

 ## Explicit Typing {#explicit_typing}